slatedocs/slate/source/includes/getting-started.md

 ## Making a Delivery attempt

+As a driver works on their route, they'll be attempting to make deliveries.
 In order to finish the route, we need to make DeliveryAttempts.
 A DeliveryAttempt belongs to a Delivery.
 A DeliveryAttempt needs a DeliveryStatus, where the possible values are Success, Failure, and Reattempt.